Doubly-weighted zero-sum constants: -weighted zero-sum constants

 Let $T$ be a subsequence of $S$ such that $S-T=(0,0)$.
-Then $T$ has length $n-1$.
-We claim that $T$ has a $\mathbb Z_n'$-weighted zero-sum subsequence of length $n-2$.
-If the sequence $T$ has at most one non-zero term $z$, then the sequence $T-(z)$ is a $\mathbb Z_n'$-weighted zero-sum sequence.

-Suppose the sequence $T$ has at least two non-zero terms.
-Since $n\geq 4$, we see that $T$ has length at least three.
-Thus, there exists a term $y$ of $T$ such that the sequence $T-(y)$ has at least two non-zero terms.
-As $n\geq 3$, by Lemma \ref{z'} we see that $T-(y)$ is a $\mathbb Z_n'$-weighted zero-sum sequence.
+Then $T$ has length $n-1\geq 3$.
+We claim that $T$ has a $\mathbb Z_n'$-weighted zero-sum subsequence $T'$ of length $n-2$.
+If $T$ has at most one non-zero term, our claim is true.
+Suppose $T$ has at least two non-zero terms.
+There exists a term $y$ of $T$ such that the sequence $T-(y)$ has at least two non-zero terms.
+Thus, by Lemma \ref{z'} we see that $T-(y)$ is a $\mathbb Z_n'$-weighted zero-sum sequence, and our claim is true.